CalvinBarajas/RobotArm/README.md

 Note: This French dude (Jérémie Decock) is a genius.
 Follow the diagram to connect all the cables in the breadboard.</p></li>

 <li><p><strong>AX-12A Control Table (2019):</strong> http://emanual.robotis.com/docs/en/dxl/ax/ax-12a/<br/>
 Note: The AX-12A motors are a "register" based motor.
 This means you write and read from a table.
 At first this can be hella confusing but once you understand the basics it makes sense.
 Pay particular attention to goal position because this will tell you exactly where the motor should be.
-You might come across some older manuals that are a good reference, but put most of your reading effort into the newer documents like the one above.
+You might come across some older manuals that are a good reference, but put most of your reading effort into the newer documents listed here.
 I printed all the documentation onto PDFs, and I annotated the $h*t out of them using Adobe on my PC.</p></li>

 <li><p><strong>Instruction & Status Packets (2019):</strong> http://emanual.robotis.com/docs/en/dxl/protocol1/<br/>
-Note: They have a great explanation of how to instruction packets and status packets are created.
+Note: They have a great explanation of how instruction packets and status packets are created.
 They also have a lot of examples.</p></li>

 <li><p><strong>How To Setup Hardware & Sample Code:</strong> http://www.oppedijk.com/robotics/control-dynamixel-with-raspberrypi<br/>
 Note: There are a couple of mistakes on this page, but this is what I used initially.
 The circuit diagram instructions are pretty solid.</p></li>